Jieorge/dependency-edge-isolation-srl/README.md

 python evaluate.py --mode isolation --group all
 ```

-Outputs are written to `results_ablation/` or `results_isolation/`.
-The evaluation script produces:
+Outputs are written to `results_ablation/` or `results_isolation/` and include group-level F1 summaries, per-role delta F1 tables, sentence-level CSV files, MDD/MNDRD scatter plots, and summary figures.

-- overall F1 summaries by dependency group,
-- per-role delta F1 tables,
-- sentence-level CSV files with F1, MDD, MNDRD, and delta F1,
-- MDD/MNDRD scatter plots,
-- summary bar plots and role heatmaps.

-## Reproducing the Main Isolation Workflow
+## Isolation Workflow

-A minimal sequential reproduction of the isolation experiments is:
+A sequential version of the main isolation workflow is:

 ```bash
 python train.py --mode isolation --group no_edge